boyter/boyter.org/content/posts/sloc-cloc-code.md

 **TL/DR**

  - scc is a very fast accurate code counter with complexity calculations and cocomo estimates written in Go
+ - scc can be the fastest code counter by a large margin if you disable the garbage collector
  - find the source for everything on github https://github.com/boyter/scc/
  - surprisingly walking the file tree can be the bottleneck in your application
  - memory maps for reading files is useful if the file you are opening is >= 6 MB in size (at least in WSL)